Businesses, workers affected by tightened Covid-19 rules to get govt support

-The package will take reference from the support provided in the previous Phase Two (Heightened Alert) period, said the multi-ministry task force in a press conference on Tuesday (July 20).
+The package will take reference from the support provided in the previous phase two (heightened alert) period, said the multi-ministry task force on Covid-19 at a press conference on Tuesday (July 20).

 The Ministry of Finance (MOF) will announce more details in the next few days.